yhatt/jsx-slack/docs/jsx-components-for-dialog.md

 ## `<Input>`

 Input element is used mainly for adding text field to dialog.
 It has almost same interface with `<input>` HTML element.
+An important difference is required `label` prop to define the label of element.

-In fact, a behavior of `<Input>` component varies depending on `type` prop.
-The default type is `text`.
+The behavior of `<Input>` component varies depending on `type` prop (`text` by default).

 ### `<Input type="text">`: Text field